 Section 66(d) prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those who violate it.

 Kyaw Myo Shwe withdrew the complaint earlier this month after being pressured by his family to do so.

 Now Kyaw Myo Shwe himself is being sued for defamation under Section 66(d) by a woman who claims he posted insulting comments about Myanmar’s de facto leader Aung San Suu Kyi on his Facebook page.

 Kyaw Myo Shwe faces a maximum of three years in prison if convicted.

-At least 43 cases have been filed under Article 66(d) since March last year, when the current government came to power.
+At least 43 cases have been filed under Section 66(d) since March last year, when the current government came to power.

 Reported by Kyaw Thu for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.